bornfight/README/playbooks/software-development-internal-contract.md

     -   Actors: client, user, tablet application
     -   Requirements:
-        -   I, as a user, have a new client, and I want to store his information.
+        -   I, as a user, have a new client, and I want to store this client's information.
 This functionality is used in two cases.
 I can add a new client after the offer is already made or I can add a new client without creating any offers.
     -   Steps: